shahmeet79/GOG-Games-Docker-Edition/README.md

 *	Minimum 3GB of RAM
 *	Experience in using [Docker](https://www.docker.com/) is a plus

-## Current Issues
-**Very minor:** The NEW and UPDATED tags are only suppose to be on game cards while they are on the front page under NEW RELEASES or UPDATED GAMES.
-These tags are being retained in the search after being purged from the main page.
-A work around is to reindex the whole database in the Administration area.

 # Setup Instructions

 ## 1. Install Docker